BananaAccounting/General/OfficeAddIns/WordAddIns/AccountCard/README.md

 * Select a period from the list.

-* Click on the "Click me!" button to generate the sheet with the account card.
+* Click on the "Click me!" button to generate the sheet with the account card as shown in this screenshot.

 	![Update file list](https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAddIns/WordAddIns/AccountCard/Images/word_account_card_example.png)